lucianoumc1/Pricing-component-with-toggle/README.md

-# Frontend Mentor - Pricing component with toggle solution
+# Pricing component with toggle solution

 This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.